thierry-tct/mart/docs/user-doc/building.md

 On Ubuntu, install using the command:
 ```
 sudo apt-get install doxygen graphviz
-pip install mkdocs
+pip install mkdocs mkdocs-include-dir-to-nav
 ```

-Build the documentation using the command:
+Build the documentation using the command (the documentation wil be available in `<build-dir>/docs/site`):
 ```
 make gen-docs
 ```